MutopiaProject/mupub/docs/index.rst

   - **Building the assets** that will go into the archive.
 These include,

-    + PDF files in A4 and US Letter sizes
+    - PDF files in A4 and US Letter sizes
-    + MIDI
+    - MIDI
-    + An RDF for general cataloging.
+    - An RDF for general cataloging.
-    + PostScript files
+    - PostScript files
+    - Preview images

   - **Synchronizing with the data server** to move the new assets to the data store.